PyTables/PyTables/doc/source/usersguide/tutorials.rst

     ['Particle:      5', 'Particle:      6', 'Particle:      7']

-In-kernel and indexed queries are not only much faster, but as you can see, they also look more compact, and are among the greatests features for PyTables, so be sure that you use them a lot.
+In-kernel and indexed queries are not only much faster, but as you can see, they also look more compact, and are among the greatest features for PyTables, so be sure that you use them a lot.
 See :ref:`condition_syntax` and :ref:`searchOptim` for more information on in-kernel and indexed selections.